Future Earth Water-Energy-Food Nexus

 Delivering water, energy and food for all in a sustainable and equitable way is one of the major challenges faced by our societies.
 Future Earth will support this goal by providing the knowledge needed to understand how interactions between water, energy and food are shaped by environmental, economic, social and political changes and how the synergies and trade-offs among them can be better planned and managed.

-Interactions between water, energy and food systems are manifold (see Figure).
+Interactions between water, energy and food systems are manifold (see figure below).
 Energy is required to process and distribute water, water is central for nearly all forms of energy production, and both energy and water are key to any food enterprise.
 These interactions intensify as the demand for resources increases with population growth and the move towards ever more resource-intensive lifestyles.
 By 2050, according to most of the baseline scenarios, the demand for energy will nearly double while water and food demand is expected to increase by over 50%.
 These dynamics are combined with major trends such as climate and land use change, and the depletion of natural resources, which already limit the ability of existing systems to meet growing demands.
 Integrated resource management for food, energy and water is required to face, as well as to curb, these trends that already threatens food, water and/or energy security and sustainable development in many places of the world.